UltimaCodes/FoodPanddos/README.md

 - Customizable attack parameters, including target port, attack duration, and payload type.
 - Real-time display of attack statistics, such as packets sent, attack duration, and packets per second.
 - Target verification to check the availability of a target before launching an attack.
+- Logging of attack statistics to a log file with date and time.

 ## Usage